• Home

 Luring

-- The lure if not faded out becomes part of the behaviour and the dog will only do the behaviour if they are shown the reward first.
+• The lure, if not faded out, becomes part of the behaviour, and the dog will only exhibit the behaviour if it is shown the reward first.

-- Sometimes the lures won't work when faced with conflicting or more rewarding stimuli (other dogs, exiting triggers etc).
+• Sometimes the lures won't work when faced with conflicting or more rewarding stimuli, such as other dogs or exciting triggers.

 Video can’t be displayed